fcla/xmlresolution/README.md

  * config.ru & app.rb - the Sinatra setup
  * public/            - rdocs wiil land in here via % rake rdoc; otherwise empty
  * views/             - instructional erb pages and forms
+ * lib/app/           - root of the sinatra stuff - helpers and routes
- * lib/               - root of the xmlresolution libraries
+ * lib/xmlresolution/ - root of the xmlresolution libraries
  * config/            - capistrano deployment files
  * spec/              - tests
+ * data/              - example DATA_ROOT which must have:
  * data/schemas       - where cached schemas live
  * data/collections   - where collections, and information about submitted documents for a collection, live
- * logs/              - you can point your web server here, or use the built in logging (uses logs/xmlresolution.log)
  * tmp/               - phusion writes the restart.txt file here.
 Rake has a restart target for this, capistrano uses it